ahajiabadi/ahajiabadi.github.io/_news/announcement_march_2025.md

 related_posts: false
 ---

-Cassandra is accepted to appear in ISCA 2025 (top-tier conference in Computer Architecture)!
+Cassandra is accepted to appear in ISCA 2025 (top-tier conference in Computer Architecture).